Special offer

 To find nurses with expertise in wound or ostomy care, you may request the CWCN credential in your job description.

-To complete the CWCN exam, a nurse must have one of the following requirements:
+To complete the CWCN exam, a nurse must hold a current registered nurse (RN) license and meet one of the following eligibility pathways:

 3. Progressive Care Certified Nurse (PCCN)

-To obtain a PCCN, a nurse must complete one of the following requirements:
+To obtain a PCCN, a nurse is required to complete one of these requirements in the Direct Care Eligibility Pathway:

 • 1,750 hours of clinical practice in the direct care of acutely ill adults within two years of registering for the exam, with at least 875 hours within one year of applying